chabbasaad/4CITE/bdd/AkkorHotel_BDD_TestScenarios.md

 Scenario: Registration with a duplicate pseudo (username)
     Given a visitor is on the registration page
-    And a user with pseudo "johndoe" already exists in the system When they submit registration details with pseudo "saadchabba" Then they should see an error message indicating the pseudo is already taken And they should remain on the registration page
+    And a user with pseudo "saadchabba" already exists in the system When they submit registration details with pseudo "saadchabba" Then they should see an error message indicating the pseudo is already taken And they should remain on the registration page